hssiddiqui/nys-cem/README.md

 `model_dual_trans_constrs.py`: The file used to create a version of the NYS-CEM that uses dual transmission constraints to govern interregional transmission.

-`model_dual_trans_vars.py`: The file used to create a version of the NYS-CEM that uses dual transmission variables to govern interregional transmission.

 `params.yaml`: The file that holds the NYS-CEM and Gurobi solver parameters.

 `utils.py`: The file that contains multiple helper functions, including those that load the model parameters, the time-series data, and process the results.